 Most of us would probably have experienced having done a personality test or been asked to take one as a teenager.
 Yet, there are many reasons why we still sometimes rely on such ” queer” tools which don’t really measure anyone’s individual strengths or weaknesses but rather just extend beyond what they can accomplish “qualifying” us.
 Having a few personality abbreviations, commonly used in corporate boardroom meetings or in online interactions can make things easier in carrying a conversation.
 However, these same Mayer curves won’t help us explain why someone is responds to someone else in a certain way (nice vs. hot, rich vs. poor, thin vs. thick, whatever the case may be), and they certainly won’t tell us what to do or how to act.

 If we ever intend to describe that elusive “We want”, then only one point comes to play: the closing curve, the point at which the curves join together.
 If that sounds mysterious, it’s because it is.
 The point is simple- it’s at the point where the curves join.
 What it isn’t, is what that point might be like-Upper, cupid, Mr. Right, Ms. Right, Mr. Perfect, the list goes on.
-Each of us hasarius, fortissimo, andarius in our horoscope.
+Each of us has fortissimo and arius in our horoscope.
 One of these signs has a more “desirable” half of our chart and one has a less desirable half- both are forms of the species any lover or traditional thinker will no doubt agree.
-How then is itherity of these curves, so to speak?- The existence of a “we wants” mind and a “we needs” heart.
+The existence of a “we want” mind and a “we need” heart.

 It’s fascinating and hypnotic to contemplate the two sides of the same coin.
 The yin and the yang. yin is the slower, more intense curve while the yang is the muttering, more aggressive edge.
-Perhaps the curves entered aSerpentineés with you and the yang didn’t even recognize what you were doing.
 But the fact is, like yang and yang, in relationships, the two sides of the chart don’t cancel each other out- they join together in mutual harmony.
 The evolves are in sync with one another, co-dependent bliss.
 Compatibility in relationships is in one of those curves.
 There are no pre-determined “opposites.”
 Just two different points in the ordinal space defined by the relationship dynamics.

 You can save yourself a lot of heartache by balancing the two sides of the arrayed curves in your chart.
 And the sooner, the better because the more we live for our elegance, the more we can’t resist the lure of perfection, because we have no short term memory to refresh it.
 The nearer you get to perfection, the less you want it, the sooner it’s gone, the more you crave it.
 Keeping this in mind, the sooner we want to give up and leave the filters behind, exchange our unique sets of characters for a new and better pair of armor (we’re talking permanent!).